NASA’s New Foldable Heat Shield Could Help Humans Land On Planet Mars

 The U.S. space agency has launched and tested an umbrella-like shield on Wednesday.
-The device could potentially make manned mission to planet Mars more feasible.
+The device could potentially make a manned mission to planet Mars more feasible.

 The new technology, known as Adaptable Deployable Entry Placement Technology (ADEPT), can be stored like a folded umbrella inside smaller rockets.